curl/curl/docs/libcurl/opts/CURLINFO_EARLYDATA_SENT_T.md

 Note that the amount is **negative** when the sent data was rejected by the server.
-TLS allows a server that announces support for earlydata to reject any attempt to use it at its disgression.
+TLS allows a server that announces support for earlydata to reject any attempt to use it at its own discretion.
 When for example 127 bytes had been sent, but were rejected, it reports -127 as the amount "sent".

 # %PROTOCOLS%